I don’t know about you, but I don’t get excited about most frugality tips.

 4. Earn more

-But the hidden frugality benefit of earning more is that you’ll have less opportunity to spend your money.
+The hidden frugality benefit of earning more is that you’ll have less opportunity to spend your money.
 One of the side effects of a full on, high-paying job or your own small business is that it can suck up all your leisure time.
-The downside is obvious: its hard work.

-The upside is that you’ll never need to buy in passive entertainment…there will always be enough drama in your life already without watching TV, going to the cinema or to Dismaland, Florida.
+The upside of that is that you’ll never need to buy in passive entertainment…there will always be enough drama in your life already without watching TV, going to the cinema or to Dismaland, Florida.

 Plus, what doesn’t kill you makes you stronger.